 The Origin of Hummus

 Hummus has been a staple in the Middle East for hundreds of years.
 In fact, the earliest recorded recipe dates back to the 13th century.
 “Hummus” is the Arabic word for “chickpeas.”
 In the Middle East, this dish is actually called “Hummus bi Tahina” which means “chickpeas with tahini.”
-Besides being served with pita bread as “Mezza” or “appetizer,” it is also served as an accompaniment to stews, and stuffed with falafels, chicken, kabobs, shawarma, and more!
+Besides being served with pita bread as “Mezza” or “appetizer,” it is also served as an accompaniment to stews, falafels, chicken, kabobs, and shawarma.

 What Are the Ingredients in my Authentic Hummus Recipe?